mistricky/mistricky/README.md

   <a href="https://zzhack.fun"><img src="https://img.shields.io/badge/blog-zzhack.fun-orange" /></a>

   <div>
     Hii there, welcome to Mist's blog, have a happy landing.
-My name is Mist, a WEB developer from ChengDu, I'm working on blockchain wallet currently, and Mist is also name of an Ethereum wallet.
+My name is Mist, an WEB developer from ChengDu, I'm working on blockchain wallet currently, and Mist is also name of an Ethereum wallet.
 Actually coding already is a important part of my life, nowdays, I'd love to spend most of my free time at <a href="https://github.com/wizardoc/wizard">Wizardoc</a>.
 I'm really happy to chat with u about interesting technical topic, looking forward to your email.
   </div>

 </div>